 Upload the file from RootsMagic to Ancestry.com using the Sync feature.

-With this structure in place, you can add the home resources that you digitized.
+With this structure in place, you can add your digitized home resources.

 Get Started Organizing Your Genealogy Files Today!

-Hopefully, you’ve found nuggets of wisdom that you can implement into your organizational system.
+Hopefully, you’ve found nuggets of wisdom to implement into your organizational system.
 Get started today!
 You’ll be glad you did.